-\Of the positivist Beesly, Marx, in the letter of December 13, 1870, speaks as follows: "Professor Beesly is a Comtist and as such obliged to think up all sorts of crotchets."
-Compare this with the opinion given of the positivists of the Huxley type by Engels in 1892.
-123
+\Of the positivist Beesly, Marx, in a letter of December 13, 1870, speaks as follows: "Professor Beesly is a Comtist and as such obliged to think up all sorts of crotchets."
+Compare this with the opinion of the positivists $\mathring{a}$ la Huxley given by Engels in 1892.